AntonSol919/linkspace/homepage/lns.md

 - @:john:lns:org
 - @:alice:my:fancystore:com

-:com, :dev,:local and :free registars are reserved.
+:com, :dev, :local and :free registars are reserved.
 To apply for a new top level registar contact me directly.

 LNS is not fully implemented yet.
-However you can reserve a name.
+However, you can reserve a name.
 Read this page to find out how.

 ## Q&A: